Bariatric Seed Mug Cake Recipe: A Warm, Protein-Packed Treat for Post-Op Healing

 🥣 How to Make the Perfect Bariatric Seed Mug Cake Recipe

 This recipe requires just 1 mug and a spoon.
-No bowls, no mess.

-2. Add Greek yogurt and sweetener.
-Stir until smooth.
+2. Add yogurt and sweetener.

-4. Mix well and let sit for 1–2 minutes to let the chia/flax absorb.
+4. Rest 1–2 minutes to absorb.

 📊 Nutrition Breakdown (Approximate, without protein powder)